geocomPP/sdvwR/chapter.md

 around clicking on different parts of the screen, users enter commands via the keyboard.
-This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing, e.g. via popular programs such as Microsoft Excel or SPSS, yet the approach has a number of benefits, as highlighted by Gary Sherman (2008,
+This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing, yet the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
-p.
 283), developer of the popular Geographical Informations System QGIS:

 > With the advent of “modern” GIS software, most people want to point
 > and click their way through life.
 That’s good, but there is a